 Why Do People Experience Leg Shaking?
 Causes And Treatments

 Many people sometimes find themselves unconsciously moving or shaking their legs while sitting in a chair or at a desk or table.
-It may be nothing more than a bad habit, but that’s not always the case!
-Many things can cause leg shaking, from boredom to anxiety to neurological conditions.
+This movement may be nothing more than a mindless habit, but sometimes it can be a sign of something more.
+There are many potential causes of leg shaking, from boredom to anxiety to neurological conditions.
+If you notice you are shaking your legs a lot, it may be important to pay attention to certain aspects of your leg shaking - and if you want to stop shaking your legs so much, there are strategies you can use to decrease your leg movements.

 Getty/AnnaStills